Frequently Asked Questions

 The forecast calls for rain, will we be playing?

-The call of whether a league will play that night will be made at 4:30pm.
+The call of whether a league will play that night will be made at Urban Rec’s discretion- we do try our best to give as much notice as possible with the minimum being 2 hours prior to the games’ scheduled start time.
 We do visit location sites to help make this decision as well as consult with other league associations across the city.
-If play is cancelled, captains will be notified via e-mail.
+If play is cancelled, participants will be notified via e-mail (note- only participants who have been added to a roster for that league will be included on the e-mail message).

 We won the championship, do we get prizing?